seunghyuns98/TriMotionTest/README.md

     └── models_clip_open-clip-xlm-roberta-large-vit-huge-14.pth
 ```

 You also need the TriMotion-specific checkpoints, available from our [Google Drive folder](https://drive.google.com/drive/folders/1tQznlZwoSTFRzDhgmikVCGAbDiO6YAVs?usp=sharing).
+This folder also includes the I2V model from [CamCloneMaster-Wan2.1](https://huggingface.co/KwaiVGI/CamCloneMaster-Wan2.1), which we use as the initialization for our DiT fine-tuning.
 Download the entire folder with [`gdown`](https://github.com/wkentaro/gdown):

 ```bash
 pip install gdown